 They can also introduce you to more advanced strategies like cost segregation.
 This involves identifying parts of your property that can be depreciated over a shorter period, like carpeting, fixtures, and landscaping.
 A cost segregation study can accelerate your depreciation deductions, freeing up significant cash flow in the early years of owning a property.
 This strategy is especially effective when combined with Real Estate Professional Status.

-Get Expert Guidance on 1031 Exchanges
+Get Expert Guidance for Your 1031 Exchange

 A 1031 exchange is a powerful tool that allows you to defer paying capital gains taxes when you sell an investment property, as long as you reinvest the proceeds into a similar property.
 This lets you grow your portfolio more quickly, using money that would have otherwise gone to the IRS.